Skip to content

 This process occurs in three stages:

-1. Removal of carbon dioxide from the atmosphere via photosynthesis.
-This is the process used by plants, which converts light from the sun into energy.
+Carbon dioxide is removed from the atmosphere via photosynthesis.
+Plants use this process to convert light from the sun into energy.
 Carbon dioxide is used by plants as a primary reactant in this chemical process.

-2. Carbon dioxide is then transformed by plants, along with water, into oxygen and carbohydrates that feed the plants’ growth.
+Plants then transform carbon dioxide, along with water, into oxygen and carbohydrates that feed the plants’ growth.
 Excess carbohydrates and organic compounds produced via this process are excreted by the plants through their roots, feeding the soil.

-3. Carbon is stored in the soil in a stable form known as soil organic carbon, which has been created through the interaction of plants and microorganisms (microbial biomass).
-In plants, carbon is stored in the plant itself, either above ground in the trunk and leaves, or below ground in the roots and the soils surrounding them.
-Under the right conditions, plants can store a significant amount of carbon within their own biomass, as well as transferring carbon into the soil around them.
+Carbon is stored in the soil in a stable form known as soil organic carbon, created through the interaction of plants and microorganisms (microbial biomass).
+In plants, carbon is stored in the plant itself, either above ground in the trunk and leaves or below ground in the roots and the surrounding soils.
+Under the right conditions, plants can store a significant amount of carbon within their own biomass and transfer carbon into the soil around them.